Roller Hockey: Youth Under-10s take gold at 2018 NARCH Finals

 Under-14: Bronze, Silver Division

 On the heels of an exciting overtime victory to claim the Silver Division title at the NARCH Regionals in Irvine, California, Cayman’s Under-14’s would finish third overall in the Silver Division at the NARCH Finals.
 The squad would open the tournament with a 2-2 tie versus Georgia’s Tour Lizard Kings.
 They’d follow that with a convincing 7-3 win over Georgia’s CHILL Lizards.
-Cayman would get blanked in game three in a 5-0 loss over Georgia’s Tour Junior Gladiators.
-The team would then drop a 9-2 loss to New York’s Tour Roadrunners to land in the Silver playoffs.
-They’d lose 5-1 to the Tour Lizard Kings.
+Cayman would get blanked in game three with a 5-0 loss over Georgia’s Tour Junior Gladiators.
+The team would then drop a 9-2 loss to New York’s Tour Roadrunners, landing in the Silver playoffs.
+They’d lose 5-1 to the Tour Lizard Kings to claim bronze.

 Cayman’s Jayden Mannisto was named tournament’s fastest skater.